Automatically mirror all your Forgejo repositories to GitHub or any Forgejo instance

 • User data: read + write

-Mirror Token
+Mirror token

-The MIRROR_TOKEN only needs:
+The MIRROR_TOKEN only needs to support:

 • Repository: read + write